 The completed declaration provides most of the information needed to determine the taxable value of the business personal property.
 All personal property used for the business should be listed completely and accurately.
 The cost and year of acquisition should be listed on the declaration.
 The cost is defined as the purchase price of the item, including any applicable shipping and installation charges.
 The year of purchase or acquisition is needed so that the value of the property can be reduced by any applicable depreciation.
 The depreciation factors are based on expected life schedules prescribed by the Nevada Tax Commission through the Personal Property Manual.

+Most questions pertaining to the Business Personal Property Declaration can be answered by calling our office at (775) 423-6584.
+Our staff is happy to answer any questions you may have regarding the Business Personal Property Declaration, or schedule a convenient time to meet with you.
 Real and Personal Property Appraisers must be certified by the State of Nevada, and are required to maintain the certification through a program of continuing education.

 Yes, a zoning ordinance and land use plan have been adopted and must be referred to before any improvements are made to a piece of property.
 Title 16, Chapter 16.08 of the Churchill County Code addresses zoning.